burgerlover1/freeCodeCamp_Projects/README.md

 # freeCodeCamp_Projects
-A collection of all the projects I did from freeCodeCamp.
+A collection of all my projects from freeCodeCamp.